rehno-lindeque/adt.js/README.markdown

 In math *algebraic* usually refers to the ability to manipulate and interpret structures instead of working directly with underlying quantities.
 For those of you with an academic slant, this [blog post](http://blog.lab49.com/archives/3011) by Kalani Thielen describes some more meta-algebraic stuff that can be done with ADT's.

+**Why the weird license?**

+Simplicity - that's all.
+When I tell you this code is in the public domain, you know that you're free to do whatever you want with it - for realsies.
+No need to figure out whether you need to include the license with your code if all you want is to copy a little snippet of code.
+In a library that provide basic language extensions you really don't want to worry about the licensing implications.
+Unlike "no bullshit"-style public domain licenses, you know you're also covered in unusual situations where public domain isn't legally recognized (CC0 falls through to an extremely permissive license in this case).
+CC0 is also very [easy to understand](http://creativecommons.org/publicdomain/zero/1.0/) and even takes the time to briefly inform you of the practical distinctions between copyright and other legal protections.

 ## Bragging rights

 **adt.js** is pretty small for what it accomplishes.
 In fact, right now it weighs in at only...